 Behind each price are factors that often go unnoticed but explain why two apparently similar centers can have such different rates.

 Intensive sessions, those lasting an hour or more and used for specific cases like post-operative recovery, can cost twice as much as a standard session.
-But they also promise faster and more evident results.
+But they also promise faster and more noticeable results.

 On the other hand, when we talk about real medical problems - swollen legs due to circulatory problems, lymphedema, recovery after surgery - prices tend to be more reasonable.
 Some private insurances even cover part of the cost if there is a medical report involved.